Rental Terms and Conditions

 12. Insurance.
 Prior to commencement of the Rental Term, Client must obtain, and must maintain in effect during the entire Rental Period, the following insurance: workers' compensation insurance (in accordance with applicable law); employer's liability insurance (not less than $1,000,000 per person, per accident); if renting a truck licensed for use on public highways, automobile liability insurance covering all owned, non-owned and hired vehicles (with a combined single limit of $1,000,000); general liability insurance ($1,000,000 per occurrence, $2,000,000 general aggregate); and physical damage insurance (full value of the Equipment).
 Client's required policies shall be primary, and any insurance maintained by Empire shall be excess and non-contributory.
 Client must provide an insurance certificate to Empire evidencing all of the foregoing before commencement of the Rental Term.
-Additionally, Client's required policies must be endorsed to name Empire as an additional insured and to include waivers of subrogation, and such endorsements shall be provided to Empire along with the insurance certificate.
+Additionally, Client's required policies must be endorsed to include waivers of subrogation; Client’s general liability and automobile liability policies must be endorsed to name Empire as an additional insured; and Empire must be named as loss payee on the physical damage insurance.
+Such endorsements shall be provided to Empire along with the insurance certificate.
 Empire's standard insurance requirements do not limit or qualify the liabilities, obligations or indemnities of Client hereunder.
 Client agrees to pay for Rental Equipment Protection (provided by JT Bates Group and described below) until Client submits a compliant insurance certificate.
 The physical damage insurance requirement shall not apply when Client elects and pays for the Rental Equipment Protection prior to the beginning of the Rental Term.

 13. Rental Equipment ProtectionTM.
 The Rental Equipment Protection (“REP”) program is OPTIONAL and MAY BE DECLINED.
 If Client declines REPTM, or Client fails to pay the REP fee, Client will be responsible for all damage, repair(s) and replacement(s) of/to the Equipment at the full replacement value.
 REP covers construction, forestry, power, agriculture, material handling, and other non-excluded equipment.
 REP excludes vehicles licensed for the road while in transit and underground mining equipment.
 REP is a waiver of claims by Empire for perils covered by REP to the Equipment.
 REP is not “insurance” for Client but may serve to supplement or replace physical damage insurance for Client on the Equipment.
 REP covers up to $500,000.00 per occurrence.
 If Client purchases REP, Client will have no liability to Empire for physical damage to the applicable Equipment up to the covered amount, except that Client will remain liable to Empire in all events for damage or loss caused in whole or in part by: (a) Client’s breach of any provision of the Rental Order; (b) criminal/fraudulent acts; (c) loss of use - REP does not cover loss of use while the Equipment is being repaired; (d) mechanical/electrical breakdown; (e) missing property; (f) ordinary wear and tear; (g) weight of load; (h) damage to tires, unless such tire damage is caused by a covered peril; (i) pollution; (j) nuclear waste; (k) corrosion; or (l) civil authority.
 In the event of an REP claim, Client is responsible for the deductible: (a) $1,000.00 for Equipment valued up to $25,000.00; or (b) $2,500.00 for Equipment valued greater than $25,000.00.
 The cost of REP is as follows: Client will pay Empire fifteen percent (15%) of the value of the Rental Order to cover the Equipment listed on that Rental Order.
 If Client fails to provide a certificate of insurance with the coverages and endorsements set forth in Section 12 above, Client shall pay Empire fifteen percent (15%) of the applicable Rental Order value to cover the Equipment listed on that Rental Order.
 REP covers the following perils: (a) accidental damages; (b) collisions; (c) overturns/rollovers; (d) falling objects; (e) fire; (f) theft; (g) vandalism; (h) flood (submersion and acts of nature); (i) earthquake; (j) hail; (k) wind; (l) tornado; and (m) other non-excluded perils.
 Empire will not subrogate for perils covered by REP.